|

 pollution and reduce the emission of greenhouse gases which are created as

-This Decree states products with restricted content of organic solvents,
+amended).
+This Decree states products with restricted content of organic

-limited content of volatile organic substances in these products and the
+solvents, limited content of volatile organic substances in these products

-manner of their marking, conditions under which products can be distributed
+and the manner of their marking, conditions under which products can be

-and used with restricted content of organic solvents which do not fulfil
+distributed and used with restricted content of organic solvents which do not

-limit values of the content of volatile organic substances, the form and the
+fulfil limit values of the content of volatile organic substances, the form

-manner of keeping records concerning the handling of these products and
+and the manner of keeping records concerning the handling of these products

-provisions for selected products, limit values for the content of volatile
+contains provisions for selected products, limit values for the content of

-organic matter in these products, and analytical methods for determination of
+volatile organic matter in these products, and analytical methods for

 products of anex 7 with regard to